m2tdev/m2tdev.github.io/README.md

-# This repository includes all the projects I've made while studying freeCodeCamp's curriculum
+# This repository includes all the small projects I've made with HTML/CSS/JS

+## freeCodeCamp Projects

 ## Responsive Web Design